ad3ller/pypositronium/README.rst

 Examples
 --------

-This code has *not* been tested extensively.
-But several published calculations have been reproduced.
+This code has not  been tested extensively, although several published calculations have been reproduced.

 ----